What is an S Corporation? Tax benefits explained

 A single person can be a shareholder, officer and director.
 In smaller corporations, it's common for a handful of people to hold all three roles.

 In this setup, shareholders own the corporation and the corporation, in turn, owns the business.
 This arrangement creates significant legal separation between the owners and the business.
-If the business owners work at the business, they are paid wages and receive a W-2 tax form just like any other employee.

-Pros of an S corporation
+Benefits of choosing an S corporation

 Personal asset protection